Long-time behaviour of generalised Zig-Zag process: The particular case of dimension

 \section{The particular case of dimension $1$}

-In this section, we will study PDMPs in dimension $1$, but in a different way, and under some different assumptions (see Section \ref{Subsection Comparison between the two studies} for a comparison between the two approaches in dimension $1$).
-This section is thus complementary to the previous study applied at the one-dimension.
-An interest of this section is that the approach carried out gives more quantitative results.
-Moreover, we recover with this approach the previous works on this kind of PDMPs (\cite{BR}, \cite{FGM10}, \cite{FGM15}).\\ The main difference with the previous study in higher dimension is that, instead of giving a Lyapunov function to prove the exponential ergodicity, we are going to estimate more precisely the hitting time of a compact set.\\ \\ We consider here the PDMP $((X_t,V_t))_{t\geq 0}$ with values in $\RR\times [-1,1]$ with infinitesimal generator given by
+In this section, we study PDMPs in dimension $1$, but in a different way, and under some different assumptions (see Section \ref{Subsection Comparison between the two studies} for a comparison between the two approaches in dimension $1$).
+This section is thus complementary to the previous study applied at the one-dimension.\\ We consider here the PDMP $((X_t,V_t))_{t\geq 0}$ with values in $\RR\times [-1,1]$ with infinitesimal generator given by

 where $Q(x,v,\cdot)$ is a probability kernel on $[-1,1]$.
 This process is the one-dimensional version of the process driven by \eqref{generateur}.\\

 The framework of this section is the following: \begin{itemize} \item[($\mathcal{A}_1$):] $Q(x,v,\dt v')=q(v,v')(\nu(\dt v')+\mu(\dt v'))$ with $\nu$ a discrete measure and $\mu$ a restriction of the Lebesgue measure.
 We denote by $\mathcal{V}$ the support of $Q$ and suppose that there exists a constant $q_{\min}>0$ such that $q(v,v')\geq q_{\min}$ for all $v,v'\in \mathcal{V}$; \item[($\mathcal{A}_2$):] The process is symmetric: $\mathcal{V}$ is symmetric with respect to $0$ and $\lambda(x,v)=\lambda(-x,-v)$ for all $(x,v)\in\RR\times\mathcal{V}$; \item[($\mathcal{A}_3$):] There exists $0<\lambda_{\min}$ such that for all $(x,v)\in \RR\times\mathcal{V}$, $\lambda_{\min}\leq \lambda(x,v)$, and the quantity $\sup_{x\geq 0, v\leq 0}\lambda(x,v)$ is finite. \end{itemize}